-During 2011, the Committee considered the advisability of retaining a compensation consultant and, after conducting a search, the Committee retained Semler Brossy to assist the Committee with its responsibilities related to our executive compensation programs.
+Semler Brossy's 2011 engagement.
+After reviewing potential alternative firms, the Committee continued its relationship with Semler Brossy to assist the Committee with its responsibilities related to our executive compensation programs.
 Semler Brossy provides no other services to us outside of its role as independent Committee advisor.
 During 2012 and continuing in 2013, as described in our Proxy Statement for our 2014 Annual Meeting, Semler Brossy conducted an assessment of senior management compensation, including development of a comparison group, and also provided advice concerning the executive compensation policies and practices in place in our industry as well as Compensation Committee best practices.
 During 2014 and 2015, Semler Brossy continued to provide advice to the Committee, particularly in connection with our adoption of the 2014 Omnibus Equity Compensation Plan and our Stock Ownership Policy, and revisions to the Directors Compensation Program (see "Director Compensation").
+During 2019 the Committee received advice from Semler Brossy on general industry trends for executive compensation in the asset management and fintech sectors.
+Also during 2019, the Committee determined to engage Semler Brossy in 2020 to undertake a review of those companies with whom we compete for talent or that would otherwise be useful for benchmarking purposes in order to evaluate the relative amounts of base compensation and incentive compensation of our executive officers, as well as our policies regarding compensation and the elements of our employee and executive officer compensation packages throughout the Company.